tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 - Headers
 - Data (or Body or Message)

-My request to get police department beats called the `https://data.seattle.gov` endpoint, which is the starting point of an API.
-The starting point for Google Sheets API is `https://sheets.googleapis.com`.
+My request for fire emergency callss called the `https://data.seattle.gov` endpoint, which is the starting point of an API.
+Likewise, the starting point for Google Sheets API is `https://sheets.googleapis.com`.
 The one for LinkedIn is `https://api.linkedin.com`.
-The Power BI API is `https://api.powerbi.com`.
+The endpoint for the Power BI API is `https://api.powerbi.com`.